Azure/IoT-Pi-Day/Setting up the Raspberry Pi/README.md

         - Change ownership: **``sudo chown pi:pi -R "/home/pi2/SimulatedDevice"``**
     - **```sudo mkdir "/home/pi2/SimulatedDevice/data"```**
         - Change ownership: **``sudo chown pi:pi -R "/home/pi2/SimulatedDevice/data"``**

+## How to Clone the microSD card
+- These steps will allow you use an existing image and configure it for each Raspberry Pi.
+If you want to read from an already crea

 ## Acknowledgements
 - These instructions were based off of the following blog, [Set up Raspian and .NET Core 2.0 on a Raspberry Pi](https://blogs.msdn.microsoft.com/david/2017/07/20/setting_up_raspian_and_dotnet_core_2_0_on_a_raspberry_pi/)